-HP Galleries is excited to announce the line-up for the 2025 “Serva Pool Flux” exhibition series.
+HP Galleries is excited to announce the line-up for the first-ever “Serva Pool Flux” exhibition series in 2025.
 Serva Pool Flux, or SPF, was designed as an opportunity for artists and curators to exhibit in a pop-up style format in the Holland Project’s Serva Pool space.
-An open call for applications was announced in early 2025, and a committee of local artists and cultural workers selected proposals that aimed to exhibit brand-new work.
-The inaugural SPF exhibition will be on May 23rd, with pop-ups happening through September.
+An open call for applications was announced in early 2025, and a committee of local artists and cultural workers selected proposals to exhibit between May and September.

 #01 Copper Ouroboros by Christopher Lynn